Glyncorrwg: Government and politics

-The electoral ward of Glyncorrwg elects a county councillor to Neath Port Talbot County Borough Council and falls within the parliamentary constituency of Aberavon.
+The electoral ward of Glyncorrwg elects a county councillor to Neath Port Talbot County Borough Council.
 The ward is surrounded by moorland which in turn is planted with coniferous forest.
-Glyncorrwg is bounded by the wards of Blaengwrach in the Vale of Neath to the North; Treherbert in the County of Rhondda Cynon Taff to the East; and to the South by Gwynfi and Cymmer in the (Afan Valley) and finally, by Resolven to the west.
+Glyncorrwg is bounded by the wards of Blaengwrach in the Vale of Neath to the north; Treherbert in the county of Rhondda Cynon Taf to the east; by Gwynfi and Cymmer in the (Afan Valley) to the south; and by Resolven to the west.

 In the 2012 local council elections, the electorate turnout for Glyncorrwg was 56.59%.
 The results were:

 In the 2017 local council elections, the results were:

-In 2022 the community was abolished to form Gwynfi and Croeserw and Cymer and Glyncorrwg.
+In 2022. the community was abolished to form Gwynfi and Croeserw and Cymer and Glyncorrwg.

+Glyncorrwg is in the Aberavon Senedd constituency and Aberafan Maesteg UK constituency.

 Pen y Cymoedd

-In May 2012 it was announced that the Pen y Cymoedd windfarm, the highest-generating onshore wind farm in Wales, had received government backing, and that the 76 turbines would be operational by 2016.
-This was being developed by Swedish-based Vattenfall.
+In May 2012 it was announced that the Pen y Cymoedd wind farm, the highest-generating onshore wind farm in Wales, had received government backing.
+The development is managed by Swedish-based Vattenfall, and its 76 turbines became operational in 2017.
+The turbines can produce enough electricity to power 15% of Welsh homes annually.